aparande/Robo-AR/software/apps/romi_control/README.md

 # Testing

-We have also included a Python script that can be used to send waypoints to the Romi.
+We have also included a Python script `robot_control.py` that can be used to send waypoints to the Romi.
+Before running this script, make sure that your computer has BLE capability and that you have the [Bluepy]{https://github.com/IanHarvey/bluepy} python package installed.
+To use the script, turn on your Romi and run

+> `sudo ./robot_control.py`

+You should be prompted for a target distance and angle to supply to your Romi, which it should obediently follow.